Table of Contents

 Former Name | Public Disclosure Scheme (PDS) |

-Eligible Candidates | Non-recommended candidates who cleared written exams and interviews |
+Eligible Candidates | Non-recommended candidates who cleared the written exams and interviews |

 Database Size | Over 10,000 willing candidates |

-Employer Access | Login-based, for verified government and private organizations |
+Employer Access | Login-based, for verified government and private organisations |

 Data Shared | Soft biodata including education, contact details, and exam performance |

-Participation | Voluntary—candidates opt-in to be listed |
+Participation | Voluntary—candidates opt in to be listed |

 Sectors Covered | Central Government, PSUs, Private Corporations |